AlanChou/Deep-Co-Training-for-Semi-Supervised-Image-Recognition/README.md

 The other one is how they attack those unlabelled data.
 We've asked the authors of the paper and got their response.
 The epsilon was set to 0.02 and they used the pseudo label of those unlabelled data to attack.
 Note that for FGSM attack.
 The authors of the paper also mentioned that they didn't use torch.clamp which is usually used for FGSM.

 We've tested the code with PyTorch version 0.4.1 and Python 3.5.
-It can achieve % error rate with a single 1080ti GPU in which is still far from the reported baseline in the paper.
+It can achieve 87.2% accuracy with a single 1080ti GPU in 600 epoch, which is still far from the reported baseline in the paper (90.93%).